Xentrk/x3mRouting/README.md

   * Create IPSET List - No Routing Rules
   * VPN Server to VPN Client Routing
   * VPN Server to IPSET List Routing
+  * Delete an IPSET list, All Routing Rules and cru Jobs
+  * Delete a VPN Server to VPN Client Routing Rule
+  * Delete a VPN Server to IPSET list Routing Rule

 ### VPN Client Routing
 Use this approach to route traffic to a VPN Client.